scbaker/flash-fiction-db/README.md

 Please **do** contact me if a magazine is included which does accept AI work.
 Please **do not** contact me to tell me a story is AI **unless** it has been confirmed as such by a reputable source, such as the author or magazine in which it was published.
 (AI detection tools are themselves a form of AI and they are notoriously inaccurate.
 They are not a reputable source.)

+Currently I am only able to list stories written in English, as this is the only language I speak well enough to seek out published work in.

+Currently I am only listing stories published in magazines that pay "pro" rates (aka USD $0.08 or more per word).
+If I stick with the project, that criteria will expand!

 ## Files
 - magazines.csv is a list of magazines which publish flash fiction
 - stories.csv is a list of published flash fiction